-- 2. Payroll Deductions: If an employee selects a plan with a greater premium cost than the District contribution, the employee will pay the additional premium cost. - 3.
-Cash Back: In the event CalPERS offers a medical insurance plan with lower premiums than the District contribution, an employee selecting such a plan will have contributions remaining in the Cafeteria Plan and may apply the remaining contribution to other qualified benefit costs, or receive the difference in cash. - 4.
-Waiver: If an employee provides evidence (e.g. insurance ID card) that the employee is covered under a non-District medical plan, the employee may elect to waive such coverage through the District.
-Employees waiving medical coverage will receive contributions under the Cafeteria Plan equivalent to one-half of the District Employee Only contribution, and may elect to apply such contribution toward other qualified benefit costs or receive the difference in cash. - 5.
+- 5. District contributions for health benefits for calendar year 2027 shall be negotiated by the Parties.
+This single-issue reopener negotiation will begin no later than August 1, 2026. - 6.
+Payroll Deductions: If an employee selects a plan with a greater premium cost than the District contribution, the employee will pay the additional premium cost. - 7.
+Cash Back: In the event CalPERS offers a medical insurance plan with lower premiums than the District contribution, an employee selecting such a plan will have contributions remaining in the Cafeteria Plan and may apply the remaining contribution to other qualified benefit costs or receive the difference in cash. - 8.
+Waiver: If an employee provides evidence (e.g., insurance ID card) that the employee is covered under a non-District medical plan, the employee may elect to waive such coverage through the District.
+Employees waiving medical coverage will receive contributions under the Cafeteria Plan equivalent to one-half of the District Employee Only contribution and may elect to apply such contribution toward other qualified benefit costs or receive the difference in cash. - 9.
 Internal Revenue Code: If the District determines, before or during any Cafeteria Plan year, that the Cafeteria Plan may fail to satisfy any requirements of the Internal Revenue Code for such plan year, the District shall take such action as the District deems appropriate and necessary to ensure that the Cafeteria Plan satisfies the requirements of the IRS Code.